Spring Has Come

 Spring Has Come (春が来た, Harugakita) is a Japanese television series starring Kai and Kana Kurashina.
 The series is based on a novel with the same name and is written by Kuniko Mukōda.
 It aired on WOWOW every Saturday at 10:00 (JST) starting from January 13, 2018.

 Plot

-This tele about a Kishikawa Naoko, a 31 years old woman who works in an undergarment department shop.
-By coincidence, she meets Lee Ji-won, a South Korean photographer who changes her life after their meeting, and starts to uncover her family's secrets bit by bit.
+This tale follows Kishikawa Naoko, a 31-year-old woman who works in an undergarment department store.
+By coincidence, she meets Lee Ji-won, a South Korean photographer who changes her life, and she begins to uncover her family's secrets bit by bit.